Southwestern Mandarin

-Southwestern Mandarin (西南官话 (Xīnán Guānhuà)), also known as Upper Yangtze Mandarin (上江官话 (Shàngjiāng Guānhuà)), is a Mandarin Chinese language spoken in much of Southwest China, including in Sichuan, Yunnan, Chongqing, Guizhou, most parts of Hubei, the northwestern part of Hunan, the northern part of Guangxi and some southern parts of Shaanxi and Gansu.
+Southwestern Mandarin (西南官话 (Xīnán Guānhuà)), also known as Upper Yangtze Mandarin (上江官话 (Shàngjiāng Guānhuà)), is a Mandarin Chinese dialect spoken in much of Southwestern China, including in Sichuan, Yunnan, Chongqing, Guizhou, most parts of Hubei, the northwestern part of Hunan, the northern part of Guangxi and some southern parts of Shaanxi and Gansu.

 Southwestern Mandarin is spoken by roughly 260 million people.
 If considered a language distinct from central Mandarin, it would be the eighth-most spoken language by native speakers in the world, behind Mandarin itself, Spanish, English, Hindi, Portuguese, Arabic and Bengali.

 Overview

 Modern Southwestern Mandarin was formed by the waves of immigrants brought to the regions during the Ming and Qing Dynasties.
 Because of the comparatively recent move, such dialects show more similarity to modern Standard Mandarin than to other varieties of Chinese like Cantonese or Hokkien.
 For example, like most Southern Chinese dialects, Southwestern Mandarin does not possess the retroflex consonants (zh, ch, sh, r) of Standard Mandarin, but most varieties of it also fail to retain the checked tone that all southern dialects have.
 The Chengdu-Chongqing and Hubei dialects are believed to reflect aspects of the Mandarin lingua franca that was spoken during the Ming.
 However, some scholars believe its origins may be more similar to Lower Yangtze Mandarin.
 Though part of the Mandarin group, Southwestern Mandarin has many striking and pronounced differences with Standard Mandarin such that until 1955, it was generally categorized alongside Cantonese and Wu Chinese as a branch of Chinese varieties.

 Southwestern Mandarin is commonly spoken in Kokang district in Northern Myanmar, where the population is largely Kokang.
 Southwestern Mandarin is also one of two official languages of the Wa State, an unrecognized autonomous state within Myanmar, alongside the Wa language.
 Because Wa has no written form, Chinese is the official working language of the Wa State government.
 Some of its speakers, known as the Chin Haw, live in Thailand.
 It is also spoken in parts of Northern Vietnam.
 Ethnic minorities in Vietnam's Lào Cai Province used to speak Southwestern Mandarin to each other when their languages were not mutually intelligible.
 Southwestern Mandarin is also used between different ethnic minorities in Yunnan, Guizhou and Guangxi.